uoft-tapp/tapp-cp/README.md

 up with an error from postgres ("role "tapp" does not exist").
 In that case stop/remove the containers and its volumes, `docker-compose down -v`, and restart deployment from step 2.

+### Setting up contract templates

+Templates for TA contracts and TA/Office short-form contracts are located in `app/views/contracts/default`.
+To create cusomized contracts for your department, copy the `default` folder to `<your department>` folder and change the `offer-template.html` and `offer-template-office.html` templates.
+They are regular HTML files that get rendered using the [Liquid](https://github.com/chamnap/liquid-rails) templating engine.
+After you've made changes, set the `CONTRACT_SUBDIR` in `.env` to `<your department>` so that contracts will be loaded from the correct folder.

 ### Recipe for updating a functioning deployment <a id="updateDeployment"></a>

 Update the app after a hotfix or other improvement: